SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 - If you are using a Mac, we recommend that you use [homebrew](http://brew.sh/) to install and manage NodeJS.

 > [!NOTE]
-> NodeJS has two LTS versions - 8 and 10.
-The current supported LTS version of NodeJS for the SharePoint Framework is both 8.x and 10.x.
+> The current supported LTS version of NodeJS for the SharePoint Framework is both 8.x and 10.x.
 Notice that 9.x or 11.x versions are currently not supported with SharePoint Framework development.

 ### Install a code editor